rongrongrr/PRS-PM-2025-AIS07PT-Group1_SkinAnalyzer/README.md

 #### Once your build completes go to your browser (preferably chrome) and open http://localhost:3000/

 - That's it!
-That link should open up the dengue prediction dashboard for you play with!
+That link should open up the skin condition analyzer dashboard for you play with!